 “Goodgood syrup, goodgood syrup…” – I can still hear my dad using those words to refer to this special sweet treat.
-It was one of his favorite plays of words, which he would repeat it over and over until he got a reaction from us.
+It was one of his favorite plays of word.
+He would repeat it over and over until he got a reaction from us.

 Bonbon sirop is a type of cake prepared with gros sirop (sugarcane syrup) and a mix of sweet spices.

 When we were young kids we loved grandma’s bonbon sirop recipe.
 It was one of her many specialties, and perhaps all her grandkids’ favorite specialty.
-I was in high school that I was still requesting that she cook me a special batch, even though she had shared both her recipes with us.
-Somehow we couldn’t beat her magic hands.
+Even though she had shared her recipe with us, up until I was a senior in high school that I was still requesting that she cook me a special batch.
+Somehow we couldn’t beat her magic cordon bleu hands.

 It was her way of giving each of us individual attention, even though it still stirred some jealousy among us.
 Not only did we cry a little when one of us got sent a pan – we were four grandkids at my house – but we also complained when we found out she had sent a pan to another house and not to ours.

 As if requesting our own batch wasn’t enough, we also started requesting that she send the bonbon in the pan it was cooked in.
 The reason?
 We loved the sticky syrupy crumbs that got stuck to the sides and bottom of the pan.
-To such a point that we managed to convince her that a rounded pan was the way to go so that we would get more gooey deliciousness.
+We even managed to convince her that a rounded pan was the way to go so that we would get more gooey deliciousness.
 She gave in for otherwise, there would be too much arguing over who would get the most syrupy edges.

 I stopped eating bonbon sirop a couple of years ago when she couldn’t prepare them anymore.
 Store-bought versions always left me disappointed as they were almost always on the dry side with strong spice flavors.